SovereignCloudStack/opendesk-on-scs/docs/getting_started.md

 ## Choose your components

 Decide which [components](https://gitlab.opencode.de/bmi/opendesk/deployment/opendesk/-/blob/main/docs/components.md) you want to deploy.
-It is recommended to get started with the core applications and to enable more apps later.
-With all apps enabled, the deployment takes more than half an hour.
+If you start with some apps only, you can enable the rest of them later.
-In the example configuration below the apps Collabora, Cryptpad, Element, Intercom, Jitsi, Nextcloud, openproject, OX App Suite, OX Connector, and XWiki are disabled for the initial rollout.
-Without these apps, the initial deployment takes about 10 minutes.
+In the example configuration below all apps are enabled for the initial rollout.

 ## Basic configuration